marlonleon01/Couch-Surfing/README.md

 # TypeScript Project

 ## Description
--I created this while follow the typescript course on scrimba
+-I created this while following the typescript course on scrimba
 -Its main purpose was to practice the fundamentals of typescript and using it to make the code safer from bugs
 -Learned how to use enums, types, utils, and more